Awethon/awethon.github.io/content/posts/scala-wrappers.md

 {{< / highlight >}}

 To write a mixin wrapper for ItemDao we need to create the trait that extends ItemDao interface and make an abstract override to change methods behavior.
-It's important not to forget to call parent implementation of a method.

 {{< highlight scala >}}
 trait LoggedItemDaoWrapper extends ItemDao with StrictLogging {